 The U.S. Department of Agriculture (USDA) backs USDA home loans, a mortgage guarantee program for those buying a home in designated rural areas.
 There are many areas you might not consider “rural” that do qualify under USDA guidelines, so be sure to check your eligibility on the USDA website.
 USDA loans don’t require a down payment, but borrowers must meet credit and income requirements to qualify.

 Although there’s no down payment with a USDA loan, there is an upfront guarantee fee of 1 percent of the principal loan amount, as well as an annual fee of 0.35 percent, which borrowers can roll into the cost of the mortgage.
 While you won’t pay any money initially if you choose to roll these fees into the loan, keep in mind that it adds to the total balance and will accrue interest over the loan term, which means you’ll pay more overall.

-If you’re a military servicemember, veteran or surviving spouse, you could be eligible for a VA loan backed by the U.S. Department of Veterans Affairs with no money down.
-There is no mortgage insurance with this type of loan, but like a USDA loan, you do have to pay an upfront funding fee, which can be rolled into the mortgage.
-Note that you can reduce the funding fee by making a down payment, but no down payment is actually required.
+If you’re a military servicemember, veteran or surviving spouse, you could be eligible for a VA loan guaranteed by the U.S. Department of Veterans Affairs (VA) with no money down.
+There is no mortgage insurance requirement with this loan.
+However, like a USDA loan, you do have to pay an upfront funding fee, which can be rolled into the mortgage.
+The funding fee ranges from 1.25 percent to 3.3 percent of the loan amount.
+You can reduce the funding fee by making a down payment.

 Low-down payment mortgage options